Buying a new or used car or truck is not a small decision one makes in their life.

 · Monthly expenses – Will you have an auto payment each month with the car or truck you decide to buy?
 If the answer is yes, it is important to make sure you can handle such a payment.
 If you buy the vehicle and find out you can’t handle the monthly payment, it can throw your finances into disarray.

-· Fixing it up – If buying a used vehicle, will you have to spend a significant amount of money when it comes to fixing it up?
+· Fixing it up – If you’ve bought a vehicle, will you have to spend a significant amount of money when it comes to fixing it up?
 This can include things such as work under the hood, the body of the vehicle and more.
 A vehicle that is going to cost you an arm and a leg to fix up won’t be worth it.

 Avoiding mistakes in buying your next auto is something you can’t take lightly.